Creating user-friendly interfaces is only a small part of what Design can bring…

 Facilitate sessions and surface under-represented perspectives

 Guide experiments so that big decisions are rooted in reality

 Change is unavoidable

 We are not going back to ‘business as usual’

 The new normal is called ‘faster and faster disruption’.
 Instead of fighting change, let’s navigate and maybe even steer it.

 instead of substract

-The aim is to create an offering that: reaches or exceeds the customer’s expectations, fits with their lives, and meets their emotional needs
+The aim is to create an offering that: reaches or exceeds the customer’s expectations and fits with their daily lives.

 The organization is made up of intelligent people, doing good jobs.
-Then why do they still manage to infuriate, confuse or disappoint customers ?
+Then how do they still manage to infuriate customers ?

 A real self-starter; and brings a lot of energy to the team.
 In the project we worked on he pro-actively sought out novel ways to solve the problems, and brings in a lot of interesting background.
 Plus, he’s eager to learn.